-David Henderson, one of my two Cornell master’s thesis advisors, died this past December.
+David Henderson, the author of Experiencing Geometry, died this past December.
 I wrote about David in a prior post, and in particular, his approach of asking us to grapple with a small number of rich problems, allowing us to find our own, often non-traditional, ways of solving them over weeks at a time.
 In this post, I’d like to share one of David’s problems that he posed to us in Math 408 in 1991.
 It’s a lovely question, and one that I have not seen elsewhere.

 Start with a quadrilateral ABCD.
 Create a scaled copy A’B’C’D’ so that when A’B’ is placed onto side CD of the original quadrilateral, the two sides match up (see below).
 Repeat this process over and over again, repeatedly scaling each new quadrilateral by the same amount and stacking the quadrilaterals onto each other.
 Then start over, repeating the same process to build a spiral onto side AC of the original quadrilateral using a scale factor of AC/BD.
 Assuming that DC < AB and AC < BD, the two spirals converge in a point.
 Can you prove it?
-I recommend placing the double spiral on the complex plane and representing the transformations of quadrilateral ABCD in terms of complex number arithmetic (See the blog feedback below and James Tanton’s post for a proof.)
+I recommend placing the double spiral on the complex plane and representing the transformations of quadrilateral ABCD in terms of complex number arithmetic (When you’re ready, see the blog feedback below and James Tanton’s two proofs, one and two).

 In 1991, we did not have dynamic geometry software that could easily build such a construction, so David asked us to cut out a quadrilateral and use it to draw as much of the two spirals as we could.
 Below is my illustration.
 Can you figure out how I might have used the quadrilateral to create the spirals?